 Location: South Coast

 Sat in Meroo National Park, on the NSW South Coast, this beachside campsite is simple and sweet.
 Not quite a full-on hike in experience, nevertheless you’ll need to carry your camp gear 50-100m from the car park.
-Not great for luxury campers, but perfect for keeping the crowds away.
+Not great for luxury campers, but the perfect free camp for keeping the crowds away.

 Enjoy relaxing in the natural bush setting, watching the abundant wildlife, exploring the beach or catching waves when the swell is just right.